fpetruschke/gettingStarted-FatFree/README.md

 ```

-Add the two files "config.ini" and "routes.ini" into the `app/config/`
+Add the two files "config.ini" and "routes.ini" into the `app/config/` as seen above.

 --------